 The Clay Center Advisory Council includes parents, grandparents, teachers, other professionals, and concerned individuals who are committed to bringing insight and openness about mental health to youth and families everywhere.
 Their invaluable insight has added dimension and experience to our thinking, helped us to refine our mission, and kept us focused on ensuring our long-term sustainability.
 We are most grateful to each of the following members:

-If you are interested in learning more about The Clay Center’s Advisory Council, please contact Deirdre Phillips, Managing Director.
+If you are interested in learning more about The Clay Center’s Advisory Council, please contact Dr. Gene Beresin, Executive Director.

 In the summer of 2012, Mrs. Elizabeth Gail Hayden, an educator who had dedicated her life’s work to children and families, came forward with a generous gift that allowed The Center for Young Healthy Minds to begin taking shape.
 In addition to her philanthropy, Gail Hayden spent several years helping Dr. Gene Beresin and his team get the Center off the ground.